Commercial Lease Amendments

 Extend the Term of the Lease

-It is common for the cost of leasing the space to go up when the original term ends and is renegotiated for a new term.
+It is common for the cost of leasing the space to go up when the original lease term ends and is renegotiated for a new term.
 If the amount of rent will be changed for the new term, the lease amendment should provide the new, agreed-upon rent amount.

 A lease amendment may also be used to change the terms of the renegotiated lease from a fixed-term lease to a periodic tenancy arrangement.